EDUMATH: Generating Standards-aligned Educational Math Word Problems: Evaluating EDUMATH Models

 \section{Evaluating EDUMATH Models}

-Next, we rigorously evaluate both EDUMATH models' generated MWPs using our evaluation criteria and automatic evaluations.
-We compare 1,000 MWPs from each EDUMATH model to those of open and closed models.
+Next, we rigorously evaluate both EDUMATH models using our evaluation criteria and automatic evaluations.
+We compare 1,000 MWPs from each EDUMATH model to those of open and closed models to see if small models trained on our high-quality data outperform larger, general purpose models.
 For closed models, we evaluate 250 MWPs from each of GPT-4o \cite{openai_gpt-4o_2024}, GPT-4.1 \cite{openai_introducing_2025}, and GPT-4.5 \cite{openai_introducing_2025}.
 We use a smaller set of MWPs for closed models due to API cost.
-For open models, we evaluate 1,000 MWPs from Gemma 3 12B IT \cite{team_gemma_2025}, Gemma 3 27B IT \cite{gemma_team_gemma_2024}, Qwen 3 30B IT \cite{yang_qwen3_2025}, and Qwen 3 235B IT \cite{yang_qwen3_2025}, which all represent highly capable open baselines of various sizes.
+For open models, we evaluate 1,000 MWPs from Gemma 3 12B IT \cite{team_gemma_2025}, Gemma 3 27B IT \cite{gemma_team_gemma_2024}, Qwen 3 30B IT \cite{yang_qwen3_2025}, and Qwen 3 235B IT \cite{yang_qwen3_2025}.
 We prompt each model using 8-shot examples from STEM for a given math standard and ask it to create a new MWP based on the same math standard (see Appendix \ref{EDUMATH:mwp_generation_prompt} for prompting details).
+Like other MWP generator works \cite{ariyarathne_elementary_2025,christ_mathwell_2024, sun_multi-objective_2025}, this prompting approach ensures fair comparisons across models by providing high-quality examples of MWPs in the expected format and keeping the prompt fixed across models.